Montreal Travel Advice

 There have been some isolated incidents of petty theft including pick pocketing and car theft in and around the Montreal area.
-Incidents such as these are very rare and by remaining vigilant and taking basic security cautions travellers will significantly reduce the risk of falling victim to such crimes.
+The best travel advice for Montreal is that incidents such as these are very rare and by remaining vigilant and taking basic security cautions travellers will significantly reduce the risk of falling victim to such crimes.

 The city is considered to be generally safe by both residents and tourists, however there is some gang activity in certain areas of Montreal and it is recommended that you do not visit them after dark.
 This includes Pointe St-Charles, Charlevoix metro, Montreal Nord and Mercier-Hochelaga-Maisonneuve.
 These areas do not have much for tourists to see anyway.

 The weather in winter can reach extremely low temperatures so if your trip is during the winter months you should ensure that you have packed warm clothing and are adequately prepared.
 There can sometimes be snow and ice storms which you should not try and venture out into – stay inside when possible.

 If you are planning to drive in Montreal, be aware that it may be different to what you are used to; there are a lot of one-way streets and many are not obviously indicated so ensure you are alert on the roads at all times.